Annie Dillard once asked a friend, a happy painter, how he first came to his craft. He answered, “I liked the smell of the paint.”

-But making the jump from liking sentences to “being” a writer was a big one because it required . . . well . . . writing.
+But in another way, it wasn’t simple at all.
+Making the jump from liking sentences to “being” a writer was a big one because it required . . . well . . . writing.

 I started with short pieces — parables and fables that dealt with simple spiritual truths.
 They became a collection of three dozen or so that I titled The Road Parables.
 One of these is called “The Thieving Particulars.”
 It deals with idea that the enemy of our very best is usually not the worst, but the merely good.
 Anyway, it’s written in a kind of hillbilly vernacular, which was a lot of fun to write in.
 So fun, in fact, that I decided to use it in my first novel, Raising Ebeneezer.
 Imagine Tolkien raised in the Blue Ridge Mountains.